SignalK/signalk-server-java/README.md

 =================================================

 An example Signal K server using java

-Currently this is GPL until I get a better understanding of its direction.
-It uses technology from, and will become the core of the freeboard project ( http://www.42.co.nz/freeboard )
-If you need something more liberal pls raise an issue.
+Now under Apache licence

 Installation
 ------------

 You will need Java 1.7+ installed.
+You need to be able to type 'java' on the command line and get java responding, or you need to edit the JAVA_HOME variable in start.sh or start.bat.

 ```shell
 $ git clone https://github.com/SignalK/signalk-java-server.git
 ```

-Then
+Then on Linux:

 ```shell
 $ cd Signalk-server